 You need to take care of your health, your thoughts, your values, the words you speak and the actions you take – everything.

-I know you have been made to believe things work like this:
+I know you have were made to believe things work like this:

 It’s nothing but bullshit!